-- a) "monitoring" or "management" fees fees charged by the Bank for loan servicing; - b) "commitment fees" fees for issuing a loan when it is unlikely that the loan arrangement will be realized; and - c) syndicated loan fees received by the Bank as a transaction agent/arranger.
+- a) "monitoring" or "management" fees fees charged by the Bank for loan servicing; - b) "commitment fees" fees for issuing a loan when it is unlikely that the loan arrangement will be realized; - c) syndicated loan fees received by the Bank as a transaction agent/arranger.

 In accordance with IFRS 15, two approaches for the recognition of fee and commission income are provided: "at a point in time" and "over time".
-Fee and commission income includes revenues from international and domestic payment services, issuance of guarantees, letters of credit and other banking services.
+Fee and commission income includes revenues from international and domestic payment services, issuance of guarantees, letters of credit and other banking services as well as income from realized transactions of foreign exchange purchases/sales and effective foreign currency transactions.

 Fee and commission expenses mostly relate to fees for transactions and services provided and are recorded upon receipt of services.
+Fee and commission expenses also include expenses from realized transactions of foreign exchange purchases/sales and effective foreign currency transactions.